contiv/netplugin/docs/Design.md

 ##Design Goals
 Integrating a management function with a network function usually requires a coupling of the two, thereby resulting in following challenges:
-- There is often unclarity/uncertainity of the definition of the integrating interfaces between the two without an available implementation of atleast one.
+- There is often unclarity/uncertainty of the definition of the integrating interfaces between the two without an available implementation of at least one.
 This becomes even harder if both the implementations are a work in progress by independent teams, which is usually the case.
 - It is difficulty to intermix the available implementations of functions without re-writing/modifying the functions themselves.
 - There is a risk of exposing network function configuration (usually technology specific, imperative, procedural in nature) as management function configuration (which can be intent-based/declarative, promise-based etc), thereby complicating user experience.
 Example, to use a switch capable of supporting multi-teanancy using vlans and qos if the APIs exposed by the management function need to take care of specifying these values then it impedes defining a high-level API at management function.